Here are the highlights of what’s new and improved in Elastic Security. For detailed information about this release, check out the Release notes.

 Alert details enhancementsedit

-You can now run Osquery searches from the Take action menu on the Alert details flyout.
+You can now run Osquery from the More actions menu in the Alerts table.